 Read and Discuss!

-Books to listen to!
+Books to listen to (for free)!
+Audible is making stories for children free during this shutdown time.
 Elementary, Tween, Teen (and even Littlest Listeners) will benefit from the wealth of stories read to them at Audible/discovery.

 Write and Discuss!